University certificate

 9.1.2.4.
 Clinical Management

 9.1.3.
-Treatment during Gestation
+Treatment During Pregnancy

 9.2.
 Diabetes Mellitus and Pregnancy

 9.2.1.
-Pregestational Management
+Preconceptional Management

 9.2.2.
-Gestational Screening.
+Gestational Management

 9.2.3.
-Criteria for the Termination of Pregnancy
+Criteria for Termination of Pregnancy

 9.2.4.
-Considerations during Labor
+Considerations During Labor

 9.3.
 Gestational Diabetes